sakshichhetri845-sys/10_days_murfaibuildathonn/README.md

 - `AGENT_NAME` (optional — for explicit agent dispatch)

 The frontend is a standard Next.js app.
 Point it at the same LiveKit instance your backend agent is connected to.

+### Connecting them

+The frontend and backend don't call each other directly — they both connect to **LiveKit**, which handles the real-time audio transport.

+1. Use the **same** `LIVEKIT_URL`, `LIVEKIT_API_KEY`, and `LIVEKIT_API_SECRET` on both Railway and Vercel
+2. Set `AGENT_NAME=my-agent` on Vercel — this matches the `agent_name="my-agent"` registered in `backend/src/agent.py`
+3. Verify: Railway logs should show the agent connected to LiveKit.
+Open your Vercel URL, click **Start talking** — the agent should respond

+If the agent doesn't connect, double-check that both services point to the same LiveKit project and that the backend is running (check Railway logs).

 ---